-Events like Lunar New Year and the Chinatown Street Markets will help attract ongoing interest to the Chinatown area from Asian restaurants and retailers who want to establish themselves permanently in Southport.
+Events like Lunar New Year and the Chinatown Street Markets attract ongoing interest to the Chinatown area from Asian restaurants and retailers who want to establish themselves permanently in Southport.

-Come and enjoy an authentic Asian food experience with your family and friends at the Chinatown Street Markets.
-Gold Coast Chinatown - in the heart of Gold Coast CBD - will come alive with Asian culture, children’s activities and entertainment.
-The Markets will offer a blend of cuisines from across Asia, or why not try one of the many restaurants in Gold Coast Chinatown and enjoy the atmosphere.
+Come and enjoy an authentic Asian food experience with your family and friends at the Chinatown Street Markets when Gold Coast Chinatown - in the heart of Gold Coast CBD - comes alive with Asian culture, children’s activities and entertainment.
+The Markets offer a blend of cuisines from across Asia, or why not try one of the many restaurants in Gold Coast Chinatown and enjoy the atmosphere.

 Ride your bike and receive a free bicycle maintenance check and park in one of the many bike racks.

 Ride the G: Disembark at the Southport station, Nerang Street.

 Public parking is available at the Athol Paterson, Mal Burke and Carey Park car parks.

 Use our Eat Safe Gold Coast search tool to find nearby restaurants.